mpaland/vic/readme.md

 - Platform independent driver design, the very same low level display driver runs everywhere
 - High performance primitive rendering of lines, circles, triangles, boxes, text etc.
 - Support of advanced controls like gauges, bars, (radio) buttons, checkboxes etc.
-- Sprite support for moving objects
+- Support of unlimited number of sprites for moving objects
 - Multiple heads support, as many displays as you may like in one system
-- Multihead driver, combine any number of single displays to one big display
+- Multihead driver, combine any number of (even different) single displays to one big display
 - Support of various color formats from 1 to 32 bpp displays
 - Support for different font formats (proportional, monospace), ASCII/UTF-8 support
-- Pen shape support for line drawing
+- Brush shape support for line drawing
 - Antialiasing support for smooth primitive and text/font rendering
 - Framebuffer and viewport support
 - Clipping region support
 - Gradient color rendering support
+- Alpha blending support
 - NO floating point math, only fast integer operations
 - VERY clean and stable C++ code, LINT and L4 warning free, automotive ready
 - Very easy to use and fast implemention of own/new display drivers